 About this Report

 The Compendium is a fully referenced compilation of the significant body of scientific, medical, and journalistic findings demonstrating risks and harms of fracking.
 Organized to be accessible to public officials, researchers, journalists, and the public at large, the Compendium succinctly summarizes key studies and other findings relevant to the ongoing public debate about unconventional methods of oil and gas extraction.
 The Compendium should be used by readers to grasp the scope of the information about both public health and safety concerns and the economic realities of fracking that frame these concerns.
 The reader who wants to delve deeper can consult the reviews, studies, and articles referenced.
-In addition, the Compendium is complemented by a fully searchable, near-exhaustive citation database of peer-reviewed journal articles pertaining to shale gas and oil extraction, housed at the PSE Healthy Energy and which is housed on its website (http://www.psehealthyenergy.org/site/view/1180).
+In addition, the Compendium is complemented by a fully searchable, near-exhaustive citation database of peer-reviewed journal articles pertaining to shale gas and oil extraction that was developed by PSE Healthy Energy and which is housed on its website (http://www.psehealthyenergy.org/site/view/1180).

-For this third edition of the Compendium, as before, we collected and compiled findings from three sources: articles from peer-reviewed medical or scientific journals; investigative reports by journalists; and reports from or commissioned by government agencies.
+For this fourth edition of the Compendium, as before, we collected and compiled findings from three sources: articles from peer-reviewed medical or scientific journals; investigative reports by journalists; and reports from, or commissioned by, government agencies.
 Peer-reviewed articles were identified through databases such as PubMed and Web of Science, and from within the PSE Health Energy database.
 We included review articles when such reviews revealed new understanding of the evidence.
 Our entries briefly describe studies that documented harm or risk of harm associated with fracking, summarizing the principal findings.
 Entries do not include detailed results or a critique of the strengths and weaknesses of each study.
 Because much of medicine’s early understanding of new diseases and previously unsuspected epidemiological correlations comes through assessment of case reports, we have included published case reports and anecdotal reports when they are data-based and verifiable.
 The studies and investigations referenced in the dated entries catalogued in Compilation of Studies & Findings are current through mid-July 2016.
 Some just-published papers are described above and also below in Emerging Trends.
 Hence, the footnoted citations here in the front matter represent studies and articles that are not referenced in the Compendium itself or which appeared “as we go to press,” that is, after our mid-July cut-off date for inclusion as an entry.

-We also provided, within entries, references to articles appearing in the popular press that described the findings of the corresponding peer-reviewed study.
+Within the compiled entries, we have also provided references to articles appearing in the popular press that described the findings of the corresponding peer-reviewed study.
 For this purpose, we sought out articles in the popular literature that expertly and plainly reported on studies that were highly technical, especially if those articles included comments by principal investigators on the significance of their findings.
 In such cases, footnotes for the peer-reviewed study and the matching popular article appear together in one entry.
 We hope these tandem references will make the findings more accessible to lay readers.
 Acronyms are spelled out the first time they appear in each section.

-Given the rapidly expanding body of evidence related to the harms and risks of unconventional oil and gas extraction, we plan to continue revising and updating the Compendium approximately every six months.
+Given the rapidly expanding body of evidence related to the harms and risks of unconventional oil and gas extraction, we plan to continue revising and updating the Compendium approximately every year.
 It is a living document, housed on the websites of Concerned Health Professionals of New York and Physicians for Social Responsibility, which serves as an educational tool in important ongoing public and policy dialogues.

 The Compendium is generally a volunteer project and has no dedicated funding; it was written utilizing the benefit of the experience and expertise of numerous health professionals and scientists who have been involved in this issue for years.